f1datajunkie/WEC/markdown/Simple demo.md

 *Links don't seem to appear on e.g. [classification data](http://fiawec.alkamelsystems.com/)?
 So where else might they be found?*
 <!-- #endregion -->

+## Setup

+Although Python code often "just runs", there are a couple of things we can do to help improve our workflow, such as configuring the notebook to work in a particular wat, loading in Pythin programming packages that we can call on, and putting resources into specific locations.

 ```python
 #Enable inline plots
 %matplotlib inline